Tanya Snyder: Career

-Snyder partnered with Zeta Tau Alpha to co-found the THINK PINK campaign for breast cancer awareness within the National Football League in 1999.
+Snyder partnered with Zeta Tau Alpha to co-find the THINK PINK campaign for breast cancer awareness within the National Football League in 1999.
 They passed out 8,000 handmade pink ribbons at FedExField to spread awareness, which led to the pink movement each October throughout the League.
 She was honored as Mother of the Year in 2013 by the American Cancer Society, the Gloria Heyison Award by Men Against Breast Cancer in 2012, and the Zeta Tau Alpha Foundation's ZTA THINK-PINK!
 Ambassador Award in 2008.

 In May 2014, Snyder and her husband received the Charles B. Wang International Children's Award from the National Center for Missing & Exploited Children.

-In 2021, she was named as co-CEO of the team, leading the transition from the old name, Washington Redskins, to a cultural and business transformation as the Washington Commanders.
+In 2021, Snyder was named as co-CEO of the team, leading the transition from the old name, Washington Redskins, to a cultural and business transformation as the Washington Commanders.
 In October 2022, she was criticized for saying "Hail to the Redskins" after the team had already changed its name.
 In July 2023, the Commanders were sold to a group led by Josh Harris for $6.05 billion, the largest sales transaction for a sports franchise in history.

 Personal life

-When she was twenty years old, she married Art Foreman, a jewelry sales representative and current VP of sales of JBS USA.
+At age 20, Snyder married Art Foreman, a jewelry sales representative and current VP of sales of JBS USA.
 They divorced two years later.
-She met American businessman Daniel Snyder on a blind date in 1993; they married in April 1994.
+She met American businessman Daniel Snyder on a blind date in 1993, and they married in April 1994.
 The Snyders have three children and reside in Alexandria, Virginia.
 She was diagnosed with breast cancer in 2008.
-Snyder is a Republican and has donated to campaigns for Donald Trump and George Allen, whose father, George H. Allen, coached the Redskins from 1971–77.
+Snyder is a Republican and has donated to campaigns for Donald Trump and George Allen, whose father, George H. Allen, coached the Redskins from 1971 to 1977.

+In 2023, Snyder and her husband donated their $49 million home to the American Cancer Society to be sold for cancer research.
+The house sold at auction in December 2025 for $13.3 million.